MKHenson/app-engine/test/how-to-test.md

-First install unitjs
+First install/update the dependencies

-	npm install unit.js
+	npm install

 Make sure mocha is installed globally

 	npm install -g mocha

-Ensure that the server is running and a config.json file is located in the server folder (this is read in and the credentials are used)
+Ensure that both the modepress and users servers are running

-Then run the tests
+Then run the tests.
+Make sure you pass in as arguments the users "--uconfig" file location.
+You also need to specify the apiUrl the --apiUrl argument.
+The apiUrl is the URL endpoint for the modepress plugin created in ./server

-	mocha tests.js -R spec
+	mocha tests.js -R spec --uconfig="../../users/server/config.json" --apiUrl="http://animate.webinate-test.net"